- Cup score

 Currently, we can deliver coffee anywhere in Europe, except Hungary.
 For all European buyers, the coffee will be provided custom cleared in any case.
 Roasters in Switzerland choosing EXW will be responsible for customs clearance.

-When calculating price, you can currently select only USD.
-For payments in CHF, EUR, or GBP please contact us.
+When calculating price, you can select your preferred currency: USD, CHF, EUR, or GBP.

 1. Buy now, pay later